serverless/blog/posts/2018-xx-xx-serverless-components-rest-api-tutorial.md

         productTableName: products
 ```

-Here we're creating two functions called `getProduct` and `listProducts` which are of type `aws-lambda`.
+Here we're declaring two function components called `getProduct` and `listProducts` which are of `type` `aws-lambda`.
 Both functions are configured via `inputs` and refer to the same code location as our `createProcuct` function.
 We're also passing in the corresponding environment variables via `env` to ensure that our Lamdba functions have access to our DynamoDB table name.

 That's it from an AWS Lamdba functions perspective.

 ### Adding the `rest-api` components

-The last missing piece is the `rest-api` component which ties everything together and makes it possible to interact with our Products end-to-end.
+The last missing piece is the `rest-api` component which ties everything together and makes it possible to interact with our mini Products application end-to-end.

 Adding and configuring our REST API is as easy as adding the corresponding component configuration to our `serverless.yml` file.